Skip to content

 Grupo Principal is a distribution company in Mexico that supplies and sells consumer goods (FMCG)...

-On April 27, 2026, the ransomware group apt73 added grupo-principal.com to its leak site, confirming that it had exfiltrated internal files from the Mexican distribution company Grupo Principal, which supplies and sells fast-moving consumer goods across the country.
+On April 27, 2026, the ransomware group apt73 added grupo-principal.com to its leak site, claiming that it had exfiltrated internal files from the Mexican distribution company Grupo Principal, which supplies and sells fast-moving consumer goods across the country.

 Public reporting indicates that apt73 claims to have stolen internal company documents during a ransomware incident.
 The exact number of people whose personal information appears in the files remains unknown.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records.
 No specific deadline for ransom payment has been publicly detailed in the initial listing, though ransomware groups routinely set short windows before full data publication.